-Adding the parliamentary process into the Brexit process may cause delays, obviously, because MPs will want to make amendments to article 50.
-In fact, the Labour Party leader Jeremy Corbyn stated in no indefinite terms that they (MPs) would seek 2 main amendments.
+Adding the parliamentary process to the Brexit process may cause delays because MPs will want to make amendments to Article 50.
+The Labour Party leader Jeremy Corbyn stated in no indefinite terms that they (MPs) would seek 2 main amendments.
 The Article 50 bill has already been passed by the House of Commons and is now in the House of Lords.
 By all measures, the bill seems to be going along well so far, but you can never know, and now there’s just one month left till we get to April 2017.

 Negotiations with the EU

-Why we need to get over with it
+Why do we need to get over it?

-As you can see, the average daily range (ADR) is quite high compare to the months before the Brexit referendum.
-I’m sure there are some traders who love these chaos, and it does present the opportunity for big gains, but many traders are not drawn to this.
+As you can see, the average daily range (ADR) is quite high compared to the months before the Brexit referendum.
+I’m sure some traders love this chaos, and it does present the opportunity for big gains, but many traders are not drawn to this.
 (10 steps of successful traders)

 Such high volatility levels create very risky trading conditions where you can never really predict how the markets will move based only on technical analysis.
 Instead, you need to be aware of every tiny detail happening in the UK to trade effectively (Comparing fundamental and technical analysis).
 The problem is that most political events affecting the sterling pound will not even be listed on the Forex calendar.